 Do you look for RV park reviews before booking a campsite?
 You are not alone.
 I always read the reviews, the best ones, and the worst ones.
 It often helps me get a balanced view of the park.
 In my research, I have found some really ridiculous RV Park Complaints.
 Today, I am sharing them with you!

 First off, this is meant to make you laugh.
 If you don’t have a sense of humor, I suggest moving on.
-RV parks are all different, but even the nicest, most scenic, and luxurious parks don’t always meet RV camper expectations.
-We have all been there, but most of us move on and just enjoy what we can, but there are some that just can’t drop it and leave a bad review, and…some of them are just a bit over the top.
+RV parks are different, but even the nicest, most scenic, and luxurious parks don’t always meet RV camper expectations.
+We have all been there, but most of us move on and enjoy what we can, but some can’t drop it and leave a bad review, and…some of them are just a bit over the top.

 Without further ado, here are the top 10 campground complaints I have found on Trip Advisor (quotes contain typos and all)!
 Oh, and I saved the best one (as in the worst) for last.